EEymann/BestCityGuide3/README.md

 ## Description

 _This webpage was created for a TeamTreehouse project.
-It is an improvement on the project Best City Guide: Version Two, using flexbox layout methods._
+It is an improvement on the project Best City Guide: Version Two and uses flexbox layout methods._
 ### Skills used:
 #### Mobile First Design Concepts
 * _Build a Layout with flexbox_